 - 7 Is ACV the Best Holistic Route for My Dog?

-What is Apple Cider Vinegar and Is It Safe for Dogs?
+What is Apple Cider Vinegar For Dogs & Is It Safe?

 Apple cider vinegar is similar to white vinegar, but made through the process of fermenting apples.
 The natural process leaves the vinegar chock-full of healthy stuff, like phosphorus, calcium, and potassium.
 ACV has some major historical roots in natural medicine too.
 The incredible concoction has recorded links back to 400 B.C., when Hippocrates and others used it as a natural remedy for colds and other illnesses.